jdcloudcom/en/documentation/Middleware/Message-Queue/API-Reference/Call-Method/Signature-Algorithm.md

 ### The rule for generation of signSource is as follows:

-Use the `accessKey` and `dateTime` and `all parameters` in the public request header to construct a map, which, after sorted according to the lexicographic order of the key values, is concatenated to form a string in the format of key1=value1&key2=value2&...&key100=value100.
+Use the `accessKey` and `dateTime` and `all parameters` in the public request header to construct a map, which, after being sorted according to the lexicographic order of the key values, is concatenated to form a string in the format of key1=value1&key2=value2&...&key100=value100.

 Where, the messages field of sending the message needs to be preprocessed and then added to the computing of signSource.
 The rule for preprocessing is as follows:

-First, takes out the key-value pairs in its `properties` of each Message and sorts them with the other fields of the Message, which are then be concatenated in the format of key1=value1&key2=value2&...&key100=value100, to generate the string message_signsource, and then, for message_signsource, evaluate the md5 value to generate message_str, and finally, all the Message are concatenated using English commas in the order in which they appear in the list to form the final string message_value (in the format of `message_str1,message_str2,message_str3`)【separated with commas】as the value of the final messages field.
+First, take out the key-value pairs in its `properties` of each Message and sort them with the other fields of the Message, which are then be concatenated in the format of key1=value1&key2=value2&...&key100=value100, to generate the string message_signsource, and then, for message_signsource, evaluate the md5 value to generate message_str, and finally, all the Messages are concatenated using English commas in the order in which they appear in the list to form the final string message_value (in the format of `message_str1,message_str2,message_str3`) **Separated with Commas** as the value of the final messages field.

 ### Sample Code (Python3)